metildachee/snakie/README.md

 <img src="img/version-4/experimenting.gif"/>

 ## What can be done better?
-Wayyy... too many, these are just the ones on the top of my head.
-* UX orientated
-* Writing better code
 * Staying calm
 * Being adventurous
+* UI/UX
+* Efficienct and optimised code
+* OOP or not?
 * .... ++

 ## Many thanks!